-Guam is a prime location with which to study global climate change.
+Guam is a prime location in which to study global climate change.
 It is located in the Western Pacific Warm Pool; an area greatly affected by El Nino/Southern Oscillation (ENSO) weather patterns.
-Guam is part of Micronesia, but has longer and more consistent climate records than the other islands, making it a good starting location for reconstructing past climate for the region.
-Climate records are available from sources such as the United States Air Force and the National Weather Service on Guam since the 1950s (Lander and Guard 2003; Bell et al. 2011a).
-From these records, some changes to Guam's climate are already discernible.
+Guam is part of Micronesia, but has longer and more consistent climate records than the other islands, making it an ideal location for reconstructing past climate for the region.
+Instrumental climate records are available from sources such as the United States Air Force and the National Weather Service on Guam since the 1950s (Bell et al. 2011a; Lander and Guard 2003).
+From these records, some changes to Guam's climate are readily discernible.
 Average air temperature on Guam has been on a general upward trend for the past several decades.
 Additionally, the sea level has risen significantly (on average 9.4 +/- 6.2 mm per year since 1990).
 This far exceeds the global average sea level rise and is the result of an increase of wind forcing in the region (Merrifield 2011).
-Sea surface temperature around Guam has also trended upward over the last half century (Asami et al. 2005; Bell et al. 2011a).
-Coral biologists have noted bleaching events associated with extreme warm sea surface temperature events which may have increased in frequency in recent years (Burdick et al. 2008), including a major bleaching event in the summer and early fall of 2013 (Laurie Raymundo, University of Guam Marine Laboratory, personal communication).
+According to coral records, sea surface temperature around

+Guam has also trended upward over the last half century (Bell et al. 2011a; Asami et al. 2005).
+Coral biologists have noted bleaching events associated with extreme warm sea surface temperature events which may have increased in frequency in recent years (Burdick et al. 2008).
+These include a major bleaching event in the summer and early fall of 2013 (Laurie Raymundo, University of Guam Marine Laboratory, personal communication).

-A half a century of information, however, is too little to say much about an island's environmental history.
-It is particularly difficult to gain much information on phenomena such as ENSO events which occur in frequencies most appropriately studied on a decadal scale rather than an annual scale (Asami et al. 2005).
+A half century of information, however, is too little to say much about an island's environmental history.
+It is particularly difficult to gain much information on phenomena such as ENSO events, which occur in frequencies most appropriately studied on a decadal scale rather than an annual scale (Asami et al. 2005).
 Furthermore, available information is limited to the specific sites where data were recorded and are sometimes not an accurate record.
-Fortunately, Guam is endowed with both living and fossil corals reefs as well as limestone caves, which house speleothems (calcite structures formed by cave drip water that have been studied to reconstruct climate elements; Bell et al. 2011a).
-These tools can be used to enhance our understanding of the human-recorded environmental history of Guam and reconstruct the environmental history that pre-dates our current records.
-Here, I will explore just one of these tools, living coral and their ability to record sea surface temperatures (SST).
+Fortunately, Guam is endowed with both living and fossil coral reefs as well as limestone caves, which house speleothems (calcite structures formed by cave drip water that have been studied to reconstruct climate elements; Partin et al. 2012; Sinclair et al. 2012).
+These tools can be used to improve our interpretation of instrumental records and reconstruct the environmental history that pre-dates our current records.
+Here, we will explore just one of these tools, living coral and their ability to record SSTs.

-Numerous proxies for SST have been utilized in the living coral record (Quinn and Sampson 2002).
-By far, the two most widely applied are the quantity of $\delta^{18}$ O and the ratio of strontium to calcium ions (Sr/Ca) in the coral skeleton.
-Sr/Ca is considered the stronger proxy because $\delta^{18}$ O is affected by both SST and salinity.
-This is particularly important in areas influenced by low salinity river plumes (McCulloch et al. 1994), which describes the reefs in most of Central and Southern Guam.
-For this reason, I will focus only on Sr/Ca in the present study.
+Numerous proxies for SST have been utilized in the coral record (Quinn and Sampson 2002).
+By far, the two most widely applied are the quantity of $\delta^{18}O$ and the ratio of strontium to calcium ions (Sr/Ca) in the coral skeleton.
+Sr/Ca is considered the stronger proxy because $\delta^{18}O$ is affected by both SST and salinity.
+This is particularly important in areas influenced by rainfall and low-salinity river plumes (McCulloch et al. 1994), which includes the reefs in most of central and southern Guam.
+For this reason, we focused only on Sr/Ca in the present study.